isomerpages/nlb-sure/_tng/3g-surevivors-activity7.md

+---
 layout: leftnav-page-content
-title: How to Search for Information Effectively
+title: What Intentions Can An Author Have?
-permalink: /tng/surevivors-activity7/
+permalink: /tng/surevivors-activity6/
-breadcrumb: Narrowing and Broadening Search Terms
+breadcrumb: What Intentions Can An Author Have?
 collection_name: tng
 second_nav_title: Meet the SUREvivors

+---

-**How to Search for Information Effectively: Narrowing and Broadening Search Terms**
+## How to Search for Information Effectively: Narrowing and Broadening Search Terms

 ![](../images/Researching_Raju1.png)